 Friday January 25, 2012

 Yup, it’s happened already.
 Not even 24 hours with my parents and I’ve already been spoiled rotten.
 I knew it would happen a little bit.
 I expected a few things here and there, a dinner out, a new charger for my Nook, but I was not expecting everything that came my way today.
 It started out as a mommy/daughter day where I thought we’d just go out running a few errands.
 Stopping at the bank to add my name to a few accounts, we then ran across the street to the salon.
 I have not had a hair cut in over six months and my curls were beginning to loose a little of their bounce.
-A few snips here and there, and now I can actually be able to wear my hair down again without the need to run to my flat iron.
+A few snips here and there with the utilization of tools like Matte Black Hairdressing Scissors, and now I can actually be able to wear my hair down again without the need to run to my flat iron.

 Mentioning to my mom I needed a new pair of jeans since both of my current pairs keep falling a little lower on the hips, my mom took me to Ross.
 Only planning on buying jeans, we walked through the door and my mom mentions “If you see anything else you want, tops or whatever, just throw them in the basket and we can get those too”.
 Let’s be fair…you just can’t do that to a girl.
 Especially not a girl who’s basically been living out of a suitcase for the past six months and has been rotating out the same five shirts for the past five months.
 (I swear, one day we will get to climates where I can wear all of those tank tops I brought) So after looking through the jeans and fining only one pair in my size that were not skinny leg or bedazzled to hell, I started in on the shirts.
 “Ooooh, nautical stripes.
 Oh look, this one has an anchor.
 The buttons on this top remind me of the brass on the boat.”.
 On and on it went, and bigger and bigger the basket grew.
 To be fair though, the whole time I was riffling through the new clothes I was also thinking back to what I have on the boat and what can make it’s way to the Bathroom Sailor’s Exchange.
 I was still with it enough to realize that there is no new room on the boat and anything new that was purchased would only be replacing something old.
 (So you can stop giving me the stink-eye now, Matt) Being let loose in a clothing store with a command of “Get whatever you want”, I think I did pretty well as we came up to the checkout counter and I had only picked out two pairs of pants (teal colored skinny jeans for $14.99?
 That can’t be passed up!), and five new tops.